JonasAlfredsson/docker-nginx-certbot/README.md

 This image exist on Docker Hub under `jonasal/nginx-certbot`, which means you can make your own `Dockerfile` for a cleaner folder structure.
-Just add a command where you copy in your own server configuration files.
+Just add a command where you copy in your own server configuration files (make sure that none of your files replace those already present).

 ```Dockerfile
 FROM jonasal/nginx-certbot:latest